tstachlewski/reinvent-cloudfront/README.md

 Setup
 -----

-To build your own Babel Fish you will need to accomplish four phases.
-Each of them will add new functionality to your Babel Fish and will use different AI service from AWS portfolio.
+To build and protect your website with CloudFront you will need to accomplish 6 phases.
+Each of them will add new security functionality to your website.

 <a href="./instructions/phase0"><img src="/img/button-get-started.png" width="200"></a>